stevemussmann/GTseqTools/README.md

 - scipy = 1.16.3

 ## Installation
-I recommend setting up a conda environment.
-This can be accomplished by first installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-See the [basic account configuration, conda installation, etc.](https://github.com/stevemussmann/ca_chinook?tab=readme-ov-file#basic-account-configuration-conda-installation-etc-) section in one of my other repositories to see how I install custom software.
-You do not need to repeat this part of the installation procedure if you have already done it for another one of my packages.
+1. Set up a conda environment.
+This is accomplished by first installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+See the [basic account configuration](https://github.com/stevemussmann/ca_chinook?tab=readme-ov-file#basic-account-configuration-conda-installation-etc-) instructions in another of my repositories to see how I install custom software.
+Do steps 1 - 8 under the heading "Basic account configuration, conda installation, etc." These instructions are written for Windows Subsystem for Linux (WSL) but should be translatable to any Unix-based operating system.
+You do not need to repeat this procedure if you have already done it for another one of my packages.

-Next, create a conda environment in which this program can be run.
+2. Next, create a conda environment in which this program can be run.
 Use the following command, which should install a sufficiently recent version of python:
 ```
 conda create -n GTseqTools -c conda-forge python=3 holoviews matplotlib numpy openpyxl pandas scipy
 ```

-The environment can be activated when needed with the following command.
+3. The environment can be activated when needed with the following command.
 Make sure the `GTseqTools` environment is active before running the software.
 ```
 conda activate GTseqTools
 ```

-Next, download this package to your `~/local/src` directory with the following commands:
+4. Next, download this package to your `~/local/src` directory with the following commands:
 ```
 cd ~/local/src
 git clone https://github.com/stevemussmann/GTseqTools.git
 ```

-Make sure the software is executable:
+5. Make sure the software is executable:
 ```
 cd ~/local/src/GTseqTools
 chmod u+x gtSeqConvert.py
 ```

-Finally, link the software in your $PATH.
+6. Finally, link the software in your $PATH.
 ```
 cd ~/local/bin
 ln -s $HOME/local/src/GTseqTools/gtSeqConvert.py
 ```

-You can test if the software works by printing the help menu.
+7. You can test if the software works by printing the help menu.
 If successfull, the full list of command line options should print to the screen:
 ```
 gtSeqConvert.py --help
 ```